2026-27 Course Catalog

 Computers & Programming (Elective)

-This one-semester course provides a deeper understanding of the field of computer science by surveying key features of programming (including loops, conditionals, functions, and data handling).
-Students will work with the programming language Python and associated libraries to develop independent projects.
-Students will be assessed on their knowledge of programming languages and developing programs to address a topic or issue selected by the class.
-Additionally, students will explore the connections among computing, design, ethics, and societal needs.
+This one-semester course provides a deeper understanding of computer science by surveying key features of programming (including loops, conditionals, functions, and data handling) and object-oriented programming.
+Students will work with Python and associated libraries to develop independent projects.
+They will be assessed on their knowledge of programming languages and on developing programs to address a topic or issue selected by the class.
+Students will also explore connections among computing, design, ethics, and societal needs.

 Prerequisite: Robotics I or Introduction to Computer Science